Multicultural Apprenticeship Program (MAP)

 As a participant in MAP, what will I do?

 Each MAP participant is matched with a CANR faculty member to work on a research project.
 You will be expected to engage in some sort of research or program on a daily bases.
-During the four weeks, you will also participate in field trips, leadership seminars and a number of other educational, social and cultural activities.
+During the six weeks, you will also participate in field trips, leadership seminars and a number of other educational, social and cultural activities.

 You will also gain hands-on experience in laboratory and field research, work with computers and other highly technical equipment.
 Additionally, you will gain experience interacting with other students, faculty members and professionals.